sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/polymake/perl_intro.rst

     ........> print join(", ",values %hash);
     ........> %hash=("one",1,"two",2);
     ........> %hash=("one"=>1,"two"=>2);
+    zerofourzero, four0, 4

 ``polymake``-Perl
 ~~~~~~~~~~~~~~~~~

 In addition to the three standard data structures, the enriched version
 of ``Perl`` used in ``polymake`` also provides special data structures
-for dealing with more complicated structures. ``polymake``\ ’s object
+for dealing with more complicated concepts.
+For an introduction to the
+polymake object model see `here <.properties#objects>`__.

-hierarchy is completely reflected on the Perl side.
-Let us create a
+``polymake``\ ’s object hierarchy is completely reflected on the Perl
-small polytope as an example object.
+side.
+Let us create a small polytope as an example object.

 ::